dwcglobal/Smartclub/README.md

-## About EASYCLUB
+## About SMARTCLUB

-EASYCLUB is just a game for blockchain,see [https://ecgame.github.io](https://ecgame.github.io/).
+SMARTCLUB is just a game for blockchain,see [https://scgame.github.io](https://scgame.github.io/).

 ## Rule analysis